gregs1104/pgbench-tools/README.md

 * If you want to generate a report with selected testsets only (for example sets 1, 6 and 7):

       ./limited_webreport 1,6,7

+* In case you test for static rates amount (for example sets 2, 8 and 9):

+      ./rates_webreport 2,8,9

 Test sets comparison
 ====================